|

 By the end of the fifth century AH, Sunan Ibn Majah began to be included in the Six Books.
 Ever since, it kept on growing worth and importance in every succeeding age.
 Sunan Ad Darimi, Sunan Ad-Daraqutni and other books of Sunan were superior to Sunan Ibn Majah with respect to soundness and strength but they did not gain popularity like Sunan Ibn Majah.

-For denoting a book of Ahadith relating to legal rulings, a technical term Sunan, was used by scholars of Had sciences, from the Chapters of Purification down to the Chapter on Wills in the same order as followed in books of Islamic jurisprudence.
+For denoting a book of Ahadith relating to legal rulings, a technical term Sunan, was used by Scholars of Hadith Science, from the Chapters of Purification down to the Chapter on Wills in the same order as followed in books of Islamic jurisprudence.

 How important and useful the Sunan Ibn Majah is, can also be gauged the fact that when Ibn Majah showed his work to Imam Abu Zar'ah, the latter remarked: 'If this book reached the public, all or most of the existing Jawami would cease to be used.
 The words of Imam Abu Zar'ah proved be true to the last letter.
 Several Jawami, Musnads and Sunan were eclipsed by Ibn Majah's Sunan.